This brings me to Udi’s definition of a service which works well with my preferred definition of SOA:

 With almost territorial delineation between services, how do we build applications?
 Udi notes in this blog post that applications are simply mashups of autonomous services.
 Applications are loosely communicating context aware services.
 The job of applications is to provide context to services.

-Sounds great, but if we don’t create code that actually does Print PDFs or send emails, nothing gets implemented.
-So why capabilities?
-Because they maps well to services.
-A capability is at the right level of granularity to be represented with a service.
-Capabilities are black boxes that encapsulate the processes they perform.
-Services are the same, sharing minimally and to observers (if constructed correctly) autonomous black boxes of functionality.
-Capabilities are stable over time.
+Another reason to prefer capabilities over processes is that capabilities are stable over time.
 For our investment in services to be valuable, they too must be stable over time.
 The implementation can change as the environment and organizations changes, but services boundaries need not be redefined, just as the core business capabilities rarely need be redefined.

-Now that we have a good idea of what we want out of our services, we can start talking about the moving parts that make all of this SOA machinery work.
+Now that we have a good idea of what we want out of our services, we can start talking about the moving parts that make this SOA machinery work.